TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

   It binds this KB JWT to the selective disclosure of identity data, ensuring the presented claims correspond to the original signed VC.
 - **`transaction_data_hashes`**
   An array of hashes that link the payment transaction data to this KB JWT.
-  This ensures the identity proof and the specific stablecoin transaction are cryptographically tied together, preventing substitution of transaction details.
+  This ensures the identity proof and the specific crypto transaction are cryptographically tied together, preventing substitution of transaction details.
 - **`tx_hash`**
   The hash of the unsigned blockchain transaction that will be broadcast.
   This binds the identity proof (SD-JWT VC) to a specific blockchain operation, enabling strong integrity and non-repudiation guarantees.